acid-info/logos-brand-guidelines/docs/visual-language/logo.md

 # Brand Marks

-### Choosing the right mark
+## Choosing the right mark

 Our mark is the primary brand element on our own properties, such as our websites and products.
 Here it can stand on its own.
-A simple bold mark can make a powerful statement.

 When our brand is represented in other contexts, throughout the web or in products we do not own, it is usually best to use a lockup.
 Please do not edit, change, distort, recolor, or reconfigure the Logos mark.
 Our mark is the primary brand element on our own properties, such as our websites and products.

 ## Primary Mark